Let Yourself Go (album)

 Let Yourself Go is Kristin Chenoweth's debut solo album, released in 2001.
-The backing orchestra is Robert Fisher and the Coffee Club Orchestra.
+The backing orchestra is Rob Fisher and the Coffee Club Orchestra.
 The fifth track, "Hangin' Around with You", features actor Jason Alexander.
+The album consists mostly of musical numbers and jazz standards, with three songs that were written specially for the album: "The Girl in 14G", "Just an Ordinary Guy" and "Goin' to the Dance with You".